[Note this blogpost is a continuation of “What is Voice Movement Therapy?” Part 1. Please read Part 1 first.]

 The voice, located between brain and body and capable of conveying both ideas, through words, and physical sensation, through vibration, was ideally suited to provide a vehicle to strengthen the body/mind connection, but that didn’t happen.
 In fact, none of these pioneers developed a system for prioritizing the voice itself as a therapeutic modality.
 It took a medical man who was neither a psychologist nor a neurologist to begin developing this connection.

-Dr, Paul Moses, the Ear, Nos and Throat specialist who championed Wolfsohn, believed that the success of any vocal and psychological therapy depended on giving voice to those ideas and feelings for which words were inadequate.
+Dr, Paul Moses, MD, the Ear, Nose and Throat specialist who championed Wolfsohn, believed that the success of any vocal and psychological therapy depended on giving voice to those ideas and feelings for which words were inadequate.
 This was precisely what Brook, Artaud, Hart and Grotowski were trying to do in their theatre work by helping actors to remove personal inhibitions which prevented the physical and vocal expression of psychological material – in a process akin to psychotherapy.
 Moses believed that the sounds of language – what Newham later identified as ten vocal components – comprised an emotional communication as important as words and could reveal psychic images of personal and collective significance: what we now view as archetypes and subpersonalities.

 Newham: Investigating a synthesis of voicework and therapy